DeMoorJasper/blazingly-ssr/README.md

 ![Blazingly](./.github/logo.png)

+⚠️This project will be rewritten into a production ready tool once Parcel 2 lands a proper Beta.
+Please don't use the current version in any kind of production environment.

 # Blazingly (Proof Of Concept/Experiment)

 Blazingly™ is a SSR cli tool using parcel in the background for creating web projects that load insanely fast without having to worry about anything as a developer, thanks to the power of parcel and the many tools already included within this CLI.